Your Complete Guide to the UK Customs Declaration Service (CDS)

 Every business that imports or exports goods commercially must use CDS (or appoint a customs agent who uses CDS on their behalf).
 Using the right customs declaration software makes this process significantly faster and less prone to error.

-Visit these pages to learn more about the CDS system:
+Visit these pages to learn more about the UK Customs Declaration Service (CDS) system:

-You should do a customs declaration in the following cases:
+You should do a customs declaration in UK in the following cases:

 • When sending goods outside the UK from Wales, England or Scotland.